Need a dental filling? You’re not alone and you’ve got more choices than ever.

 When decay spreads deeper into the tooth, it can reach the inner nerve, leading to infection and the need for a root canal or even a crown to restore the tooth.
 In some cases, waiting too long can result in damage so severe that the tooth can’t be saved at all.

 Delaying treatment also means higher costs and more discomfort.
-A filling is a quick and relatively inexpensive procedure, but root canals, crowns, or extractions are more complex, take more time, and are much harder on both your mouth and your wallet.
+A filling is a quick and relatively inexpensive procedure, but root canals, crowns, or extractions or dental implants in Burnaby are more complex, take more time, and are much harder on both your mouth and your wallet.

 Addressing cavities early with a filling not only protects your tooth structure but also helps you avoid unnecessary pain and expenses in the future.